OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/listing_variables.rst

 When you add inputs and outputs to components, you can optionally set tags on the variables.
 These tags can then be used to filter what variables are printed and returned by the :code:`System.list_inputs` and :code:`System.list_outputs` methods.
 Each of those methods has an optional argument :code:`tags` for that purpose.

 Here is a simple example to show you how this works.
+Imagine that a model-builder builds a model with some set of variables they expect other non-model-builder users to vary.
+They want to classify the inputs into two sets: "beginner" and "advanced".
+The model-builder would like to write some functions that query the model for the set of `beginner` and `advanced` inputs and do some stuff with those lists (like make fancy formatted outputs or something).

+.. embed-code::
+    openmdao.test_suite.test_examples.test_betz_limit.TestBetzLimit.test_betz_with_var_tags
+    :layout: interleave

 Notice that if you only have one tag, you can set the argument :code:`tags` to a string.
 If you have more than one tag, you use a list of strings.

-.. embed-code::
-    openmdao.core.tests.test_expl_comp.ExplCompTestCase.test_feature_simple_var_tags
-    :layout: interleave

 This example showed how to add tags when using the :code:`add_input` and :code:`add_output` methods.
 You can also add tags to :code:`IndepVarComp` and :code:`ExecComp` Components using code like this: